cdklabs/awscdk-asset-kubectl/CONTRIBUTING.md

 1. Open a new GitHub issue titled `Feature Request: Asset with kubectl vX.Y.Z`.
 We will track the progress of the new Asset in the issue.
-2. If we decide to support the requested version, a maintainer will create the new version by running the `bump.sh` script, providing in the latest versions of kubectl and helm.
+2. If we decide to support the requested version, a maintainer will create the new version by running the `new-kubectl-layer.sh` script, providing in the latest versions of kubectl and helm.
 For example, if bumping from Kubectl version 1.32.x, alongside Helm version 3.17.x, run the script as such:
 ```shell